Learn About Rhodiola in 5 Minutes

 For centuries, rhodiola has been used in both Western and Eastern medicine as a treatment for fatigue, depression, stress, and other conditions.
 Recent research indicates that rhodiola may have antioxidant properties, which would help explain why traditional medicine practitioners have found this substance so useful.
 In addition to appearing to offer general antioxidant benefits, rhodiola also appears to provide a few specific benefits that could be especially useful for active people who deal with continuous stress.

-Members of the professional class who experience significant job-related stress may stand to gain the most from the beneficial components of rhodiola extract.
+People who experience significant job-related stress may stand to gain the most from the beneficial components of rhodiola extract.
 If you feel fatigued, stressed-out, or depressed, you may find rhodiola to be incredibly beneficial.
 This natural plant extract appears to be especially useful for people with eating disorders, but antioxidants are beneficial regardless of your health status or demographic group.

 Since rhodiola extract is water-soluble and has high bioavailability, you may start experiencing the benefits of this substance immediately.
 In most cases, however, it takes around 1-2 weeks for the beneficial effects of rhodiola extract to set in.